magento/devdocs/src/cloud/env/environments-start.md

 ## Interact with environments using the magento-cloud CLI {#commands}

-After you [setup SSH keys]({{ site.baseurl }}/cloud/env/environments-ssh.html), you can connect from your local workspace to a remote environment and use Magento Cloud CLI commands to interact with your {{site.data.var.ece}} project services and modify settings.
+After you [setup SSH keys]({{ site.baseurl }}/cloud/env/environments-ssh.html), you can connect from your local workspace to a remote environment and use `magento-cloud` CLI commands to interact with your {{site.data.var.ece}} project services and modify settings.

 {% include cloud/log-in-db.md %}